 Highly skilled expats with expertise in their field are likely to find a position in San Jose.
 Networking is important.
 It helps to make connections and keep one's ear to the ground for new opportunities or upcoming start-ups.
 Online job portals, social networks, local newspapers and recruitment agencies are also good sources for finding work.

-In addition to having the right skill set, qualifications and experience, expats looking for work in San Jose must ensure that they have the correct work permit for the USA.
+In addition to having the proper skill set, qualifications and experience, expats seeking employment in San Jose must ensure they have the correct work permit for the USA.